nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - search for batchmates with common interests or who are taking similar modules as you **conveniently**.

 A fast typer?
 Mass Linkers is made just for you.
-It is optimised for use via a **Command Line Interface (CLI)** while still having the benefits of providing an aesthetic **Graphical User Interface (GUI)**.
+It is optimised for use via a **Command Line Interface (CLI)** while still having the benefits of an aesthetic **Graphical User Interface (GUI)**.

 ## **Using the User Guide**
 In this *User Guide*, we will take you through the many useful features and functions of Mass Linkers, and provide you crucial information on how the different commands are used.

 Feeling lost as a first-time user?
-We advise you to follow the User Guide sequentially, starting from [Quick start](#quick-start), as it provides a natural flow of how the commands should be executed.
+We advise you to follow the User Guide sequentially, starting from [Quick start](#getting-started), as it provides a natural flow of how the commands should be executed.

 If you are more familiar with CLI or Mass Linkers, head over to the [Command Summary](#command-summary) to start using the app.